ASLeonard/pangenome_summer_school/slides/lecture_5.md

 . . .

-*Will rate of development beat rate of sequencing?*
+*Will rate of development beat the rate of sequencing?*

----

-# Pangenomes

-Overview on
- - pangenome types
- - pros/cons
- - different pipelines for "variation graphs"

 ---